-The vector of control variables x^ introduced earlier includes a rich set of macroeconomic controls consisting of the first-difference of the contemporaneous values of all variables (excluding the response or outcome variable), and up to p=2 lags of the first-difference of all variables, including the response variable.
-The list of macroeconomic controls is: log real GDP per capita; log real real consumption per capita; log real real investment per capita; log consumer price index; short-term interest rate (usually a 3-month government security); long-term interest rate (usually a 5-year government security); log real house prices; log real stock prices; and the credit to GDP ratio.
-The sources for all of the variables used, covering 17 countries and all years since 1870, are described in more detail in Jordà, Schularick, and Taylor (2017), and its online appendix.
+The vector of control variables includes a rich set of macroeconomic controls consisting of the first-difference of the contemporaneous values of all variables (excluding the response or outcome variable), and up to 2 lags of the first-difference of all variables, including the response variable.
+The list of macroeconomic controls is: log real GDP per capita; log real real consumption per capita; log real real investment per capita; log consumer price index; short-term interest rate (usually a 3-month government security); long-term interest rate (usually a 5-year government security); log real house prices; log real stock prices; and the credit to GDP ratio.8

-In almost all respects, this estimation setup produced stable outcomes.
-However, in line with the well-known "price puzzle" literature (e.g., Eichenbaum 1992; Sims 1992; and Hanson 2004), we found substantial instability in the coefficients of these control variables driven by the postwar high-inflation period of the 1970s.
+In almost all respects, we found that this estimation setup produced stable outcomes.
+However, in line with the well-known "price puzzle" literature (e.g., Eichenbaum 1992; Sims 1992; Hanson 2004), we found that there was substantial instability in the coefficients of the control variables, and that this finding was driven by the postwar high-inflation period of the 1970s.
 The traditional resolution of this puzzle has been to include commodity prices as a way to control for oil shocks.
 Given the constraints of our data, we choose to address this issue by allowing the controls to take on a potentially different coefficient for the subsample period of years from 1973 to 1980 inclusive, thus bracketing the volatile period of the two oil crises.